-What would censored search engine mean?
+What would a censored search engine mean?

 A censored search engine would mean that the search engine giant would comply with the norms of the Chinese Government.

 The Great Firewall of China

-Along with Google, duckduckgo search engine, Bing search engine, any completely unfiltered search engine, and certain social media sites like Instagram, Twitter and Facebook among others too are inaccessible in the Country.
+Along with Google, Duckduckgo, Bing, any other completely unfiltered search engine, and certain social media sites like Instagram, Twitter and Facebook among others too are inaccessible in the Country.

 Why does Google want to return to China?